Pupillage

 • the sitting of examinations prepared by members of the bench and bar on behalf of the GCB,

-• an oral examination by a committee of the GCB comprising representatives of the bench and bar,
+• an oral examination by a committee of the GCB comprising representatives of the bench and bar, in the event of failing a written examination,

 • each bar interviewing applicants for pupillage and selecting those most suitable to fill the limited places available for the provision of training,